nthnca/inactive/README.md

 NOTES:
 - This command doesn't actually shut down the computer because of possible permission issues and different OSes may have different ways to shut the computer down.
+- The check for /run/nologin is to see if a shutdown has already been scheduled, if so we don't want to schedule another shutdown since it will cancel the first shutdown ... basically resulting in a denial of service for shutting down... oops.  :-)